mcgregorian1/personalWebsite/content/event/2020-02-26_cnrGradResearch/index.md

 ---
-title: Improving near real-time disturbance monitoring
+title: Can satellites reliably capture interannual GPP variability?
+(Yes, and it's pretty good)

-event: RDR Brown bag lunch
+event: NC State College of Natural Resources Graduate Research Symposium 2020
 event_url:

-location: RTI International, virtual
+location: Raleigh, NC
 address:
   street:
-  city: Raleigh
+  city:
-  region: NC
+  region:
   postcode: ''
-  country: United States
+  country:

-summary: This test test test
+summary: CNR Graduate Research Symposium (poster)
-abstract: For this virtual talk, I discussed my current progress for my PhD dissertation, which included the rationale and base methods for Chapter 1 along with some preliminary results.
+abstract: This was the first time we presented the lab's work on comparing MODIS-derived phenology with eddy-covariance flux tower phenology.
+Our hypothesis was that by using as much data as we could from the FLUXNET project, we might be able to see a stronger relationship between the two compared to previous studies.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-01-05T12:00:00Z"
+date: "2020-02-26"
-date_end: "2021-01-05T13:00:00Z"
+date_end: ""
 all_day: false

 # Schedule page publish date (NOT talk date).